craftingcity/The-Known-World/Game Notes/Campaigns.md

 Vibe Notation: This campaign will begin at middle-low level, and will be entirely contained within Kailkeep, where you are forced to perform feats of combat, intelligence, and betrayal.
 Politics / Tactics (*Survival Horror*): *2* / *4*

-Evocative Title:
+Evocative Title: **"The Desert's Worries"**
 Description: *'The year is 106 AF.
-It has been nearly 14 years since Tetrimoc has flown in the skies, and we are a house divided.
-There are children born who do not know the beauty of his scales, who dare to question the authority of our Planebearer and of his chosen shepherds. '*
+It has been nearly 15 years since Tetrimoc has flown in the skies, and we are a house divided.
+There are children born who do not know the beauty of his scales.
+Some of us are losing faith that he still speaks to us - that the High Ambassador does speak the truth for Him.
+The rest of us know his return to be coming.'*
 Vibe Notation: This campaign will begin at low level, and initial questing will focus on exploring Tetrimoc's Desert and the happenings in that region.
-Politics / Tactics (*ZZZ*): *X* / *X*
+Politics / Tactics (**): *3* / *3*

 Evocative Title:
 Description: